PyAbel/PyAbel/doc/transform_methods/rbasex-math.rst

     \end{cases}

 (and :math:`b_0(\rho)` does not have the inner part, :math:`R - 1 < \rho < R`,
 since :math:`\rho \geqslant 0`).
-These functions actually form a basis of the piecewise linear approximation with nodes at each pixel.
+These functions form a basis of continuous piecewise linear approximations with nodes at each pixel.
+In other words, linear combinations of these functions represent any radial distribution as pixel values connected by straight lines.

 The angular basis functions are just integer powers of :math:`\cos\theta'` from 0 up to the highest order expected in the distribution.
 Hence the overall 3D